-Each of our executive officers is appointed by, and serves at the direction of, our Board, subject to the terms of our employment agreement with Mr. Hong, our President and Chief Executive Officer, which is described under "Executive Compensation - Employment Agreements" in this Proxy Statement below, and which establishes, among other things, Mr. Hong's term of office.
+Each of our executive officers is appointed by, and serves at the direction of, our Board, subject to the terms of our employment agreement with Mr. Hong, our President and Chief Executive Officer, which is described under "Executive Officer and Director Compensation - Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Employment Agreements" in this Proxy Statement below, and which establishes, among other things, Mr. Hong's term of office.

-The narrative below provides, for Gail Sasaki, our only executive officer other than Mr. Hong, such individual's age as of June 21, 2022; current position(s) with our Company; tenure in such position(s); information about such individual's business experience and qualifications, including principal occupation or employment and principal business of the employer, if any, for at least the past five years; and involvement in certain legal or administrative proceedings, if any.
+The narrative below provides, for Gail Sasaki, our only executive officer other than Mr. Hong, such individual's age as of June 20, 2023; current position(s) with our Company; tenure in such position(s); information about such individual's business experience and qualifications, including principal occupation or employment and principal business of the employer, if any, for at least the past five years; and involvement in certain legal or administrative proceedings, if any.
 Such information about Mr. Hong, who is also a director of our Company, is set forth below in the description of Proposal No. 1.
 There is no arrangement or understanding between any executive officer and any other person or persons pursuant to which any executive officer was or is to be selected as an executive officer of the Company.

-Gail Sasaki, 65, is our Executive Vice President and Chief Financial Officer.
-Ms. Sasaki has been our Secretary since August 2007.
+Gail Sasaki, 66, is our Executive Vice President and Chief Financial Officer.
+Ms. Sasaki has been our Corporate Secretary since August 2007.
 Ms. Sasaki joined us in 2006 as Vice President of Finance and subsequently assumed the role of Chief Financial Officer in January 2008.
-Prior to her tenure at Netlist, Ms. Sasaki served in various senior financial roles, including Chief Financial Officer of eMaiMai, Inc., a commercial technology company based in Hong Kong and mainland China; Chief Financial Officer, Senior Vice President of Finance, Secretary and Treasurer of eMotion, Inc. (a Kodak subsidiary and formerly Cinebase Software), a developer of business-to-business media management software and services, and Chief Financial Officer of MicroNet Technology, Inc., a leader in storage technology.
-Ms. Sasaki also spent seven years in public accounting leaving as an audit manager with Arthur Young (now known as Ernst &Young LLP).
-Ms. Sasaki earned a Bachelor's degree from the University of California at Los Angeles and also earned a Master of Business Administration degree from the University of Southern California.
+Prior to her tenure at Netlist, Ms. Sasaki served in various senior financial roles, including Chief Financial Officer of eMaiMai, Inc., a commercial technology company based in Hong Kong and mainland China; Chief Financial Officer, Senior Vice President of Finance, Secretary and Treasurer of eMotion, Inc. (a Kodak subsidiary and formerly Cinebase Software), a developer of business-to-business media management software and services; and Chief Financial Officer of MicroNet Technology, Inc., a leader in storage technology.
+Ms. Sasaki also spent seven years in public accounting, leaving as an audit manager with Arthur Young (now known as Ernst &Young LLP).
+Ms. Sasaki earned a Bachelor's degree from the University of California, Los Angeles and also earned a Master of Business Administration degree from the University of Southern California.